So many thoughts swirling round in your head that you’re getting distracted? Read on to learn how to declutter your mind with a brain dump.

 A brain dump or mind sweep is when you take time to clean your head of all the mental clutter and get all those thoughts down on paper.

-We’re not just talking about writing down these thought as they come to us – like I mentioned above.
+We’re not just talking about writing down these thoughts as they come to us – like I mentioned above.
 A Mind Sweep is a deliberate, proactive decision.
 Planned in advance.
 Possibly done at regular intervals.
 So it’s more like choosing to declutter the cupboard (a proactive, planned activity) than putting away an item you see out of place (a quick, reactionary activity).

 Your goal is to download everything from your mind and organize it into a system out of your head.
 [Your mind] will no longer be used for storing data, it will only be used for processing information and of course for coming up with amazingly creative plans and ideas.
 The Productivity Blog